Top 10 CROs in 2023

 What is a CRO?

-Contract research organizations (CROs) are third-party organizations contracted to conduct clinical trials, in part or in their entirety, for pharmaceutical companies or other clinical trial sponsors.
+Contract research organizations (CROs) are third-party organizations contracted by pharmaceutical companies or other clinical trial sponsors to conduct clinical trials, either in part or in their entirety.

-They can generally handle everything from patient recruitment to data analysis, and a big part of their role in clinical trials is to ensure that the study is conducted in accordance with regulatory guidelines.
+A capable CRO can generally handle everything from patient recruitment to data analysis, and a large part of their role in clinical trials is to ensure that the study is conducted in accordance with regulatory guidelines.
 Contract research organizations are sometimes also referred to as clinical research organizations.

-The CRO will typically be hired by a pharmaceutical company when it's time to start a new clinical trial.
-CROs offer a wide range of clinical research services and can be tasked with performing all of the necessary steps of the trial, such as:
+A CRO will typically be hired by a pharmaceutical company, drug developer, or industry sponsor when the time comes for an investigational product to enter the clinical research phase of its clinical development.
+CROs usually offer a wide range of clinical research services, and can be tasked with conducting the trial entirely, or with only specific aspects of trial operations, such as:

 • Screening and recruiting patients